LIFEHUBBER

 HyperFrames is a video rendering framework for HTML-based compositions, presented around previewing, rendering, and agent-friendly video workflows.

 The official repository presents HyperFrames as a framework for writing HTML, previewing compositions, and rendering video output, with explicit support for AI coding agents.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is